The 2nd Annual SECC Symposium

-South East Chicago Commission (SECC) will host the first-ever regional economic development symposium that aligns thinking and action to strengthen the business districts in Chicago’s Southeast lakefront neighborhoods.
+South East Chicago Commission (SECC) will host the 2nd annual regional economic development symposium that aligns thinking and action to strengthen the business districts in Chicago’s Southeast lakefront neighborhoods.

 The SECC Symposium will convene entrepreneurs, business executives, property owners, investors, financial institutions, policy leaders and practitioners as a diverse, cross-sector community committed to economic vitality.

 The SECC’s economic development symposium be held virtually on Saturday, October 10, 2020 from 8:30 am to 3:00 pm using a dynamic, interactive platform.
 Before, during and after the Symposium, we invite you to share your experience in social media #seccsymposium2020

 To access the platform pre-registration is required.
 Tickets are FREE with registration.

 The Keynote Conversation features Don Thompson, Founder and CEO of Cleveland Avenue Venture Capital, and Liz Thompson, President of Cleveland Avenue Foundation for Education (CAFÉ).
 Don and Liz will deliberate on the theme “Thriving in a Changing Economic Landscape,” with a topics covering access to capital, brand development, e-commerce, entrepreneurship and our course of action for economic vitality.